rickgaiser/neutrino/README.md

 # neutrino
-Small, Fast and Modular PS2 Game Loader
+Small, Fast and Modular PS2 Device Emulator

 ## Design
-A neutrino is a particle with almost zero mass, and that's what this game loaders primary goal is.
-To have almost 0 mass when running ingame to maximize game compatibility.
+A neutrino is a particle with almost zero mass, and that's what this device emulator's primary goal is.
+To have almost 0 mass when emulating devices to maximize compatibility.

 Neutrino also does not have a user interface, instead it's meant to be integrated as a backend to a frontend (user interface).
 Possible user interfaces can be uLaunchELF, XEB+, OPL or any new user interface.
-This makes neutrino much more easy to maintain, and allows many more game loaders to be made using neutrino as the backend.
+This makes neutrino much more easy to maintain, and allows many more applications to be made using neutrino as the backend.

 With neutrino all modules are... modular.
 They are in a separate folder called `modules`.
-This allows the user to replace them with new and improved modules.
-For instance when there is an improved mx4sio driver: simply replace the mx4sio_bd.irx with the new version, and done.
-No need for a complete new backend or frontend.
+This allows the user add new and improved modules.
+What modules are loaded is fully configurable using TOML config files in the `config` folder.

-## ISO file storage support
+## Environments
+An environment in neutrino describes what IOP modules are loaded and defines what features the environment has.
+In neutrino there are 3 environments:
+- Boot Environment (BE): environment neutrino is loaded from (by uLE / ps2link / ...), containing neutrino, configuration files and drivers
+- Load Environment (LE): neutrino's loader.elf reboots into the LE, containing virtual disk images
+- Emulation Environment (EE): neutrino's ee_core.elf reboots into the EE, emulating devices

+## Backing Store Driver
+A backing store driver provides a storage location for storing virtual disk images.
+For instance of DVD's, HDD's or MC's.
-The following storage devices are supported:
+The following backing storage devices are supported:
 - USB
+- MX4SIO
 - ATA (internal HDD)
-- MX4SIO
 - UDPBD
 - iLink / IEEE1394